 Current OpeningS

-If you are interested, please send your application documents including a cover letter (outlining why you are interested in joining the lab, your suitability as a candidate, and how you foresee yourself contributing to the lab’s success), CV, transcripts, and names of at least two references to job.djgroup@gmail.com
+If you are interested, please send your application documents including a cover letter including a paragraph on how a collaboration would be mutually beneficial, CV, and transcripts and names of at least two references to job.djgroup@gmail.com with the subject line: BioQ 2025 student application.

 Undergraduate opportunities